webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 == Error Logs ==

-All servers and applications have combined error logs at
+All servers and applications have combined error logs on the deployment host at:

  /mnt/logs/error.log